Period - cycle & period tracker mobile app

 others (perid alerts, integration with other devices, etc)

-🙋 hmv questions & user personas
+🙋 hmv questions to user personas

 🖌️ from research to ideation